ClairevanBlerck/clairevanblerck.github.io/cv.md

             <div class="text-item">
                 <h2>About me</h2>
                 <h5>As a developer</h5>
-                <p>I have HTML, CSS and JavaScript skills; working knowledge of Jekyll; 3y previous experience with web
+                <p>I have experience in HTML, CSS, JavaScript, and PHP; I run my portfolio site through Jekyll using Liquid; 3y previous experience with web
                     design and development projects, e-commerce, SEO, accessibility and performance.
                 </p>
                 <div class="skill-set">